 - Creating new habitats for dormice and barn owls.

-Are you a farmer or a landowner?
-We have another grant programme just for you...
+Are you a farmer or landowner?
+You are now eligible to apply for another grant programme as well as Sussex Lund.

-We are now running the new Farming in Protected Landscapes programme, which gives grants of up to £250,000 for projects in England’s AONBs and National Parks.
+We are now running Defra’s Farming in Protected Landscapes programme, which gives grants of up to £250,000 for projects in England’s AONBs and National Parks.

 Sussex Lund will consider supporting any project that makes tangible improvements to the High Weald’s landscape.
 For example, projects that:

 - Improve its habitats, such as creating ponds and wetland, removing non-native species (for example rhododendron and leylandii), planting new hedges and restoring old ones, planting trees, coppicing woodland, planting orchards, developing more species-rich grassland, putting up bird, bug and bat boxes or creating more wildlife-friendly allotments and greenspace.